Doomlab7/vocal-remover/README.md

+# File Watcher Workflow

+The FastAPI App is dead, using pinchflat to download now to disk and a watcher app in this repo, spun up as a compose stack, to just monitor the folder and persorm the instrumental split and upload to Under Review folder in nextcloud

 # Vocal Remover + App

 I've added some scripts that make my usage of this tool easier - they are used in combination with the `Justfile`